Molecular-Level Understanding of the Ro-vibrational Spectra of N$_2$O in Gaseous, Supercritical and Liquid SF$_6$ and Xe: Results

 It is important to note that experimentally decay times on the several 10 fs time scale are difficult to determine with confidence from vibrational FFCFs.
 Therefore only those longer than that are considered in the following.
 It is noted that for both ions (CN$^-$ and N$_3^-$) in water, mentioned above, the longer decay times are 1\,ps or longer compared with $\sim 0.5$\,ps for N$_2$O in SF$_6$.
 This is consistent with the fact that ion--water interactions are considerably stronger than N$_2$O--SF$_6$ interactions.
 Furthermore, the N$_2$O--Xe interaction is weakest among all those considered here which leads to the rather short $\tau_2$ value for this system, even relative to SF$_6$.
 Given that for the present system the intermolecular interactions are weak and the decay times are rapid it is anticipated that only $\tau_2$ for N$_2$O in SF$_6$ would be amenable to 2DIR experiments.\\

-Figures \ref{fig:4}B and D show the change of the low $\tau_1$ and long lifetime $\tau_2$ as a function of the xenon and SF$_6$ solvent concentration, respectively.
-In both solvents, the longer lifetime slows with increasing concentration and a peak in the lifetime at $5.19$\,M in Xe and $5.02$\,M in SF$_6$ is observed.
+Figures \ref{fig:4}B and D show the dependence of the short ($\tau_1$) and long ($\tau_2$) time scales as a function of the xenon and SF$_6$ solvent concentration, respectively.
+In both solvents, the longer lifetime slows down with increasing concentration and a peak in the lifetime at $5.19$\,M in Xe and $5.02$\,M in SF$_6$ is observed.
 The pronounced increase in $\tau_2$ is likely to be related to approaching the critical point as the local peak in $\tau_2$ at a SF$_6$ solvent concentration of 5.02\,M matches the critical concentration for pure SF$_6$.
-However, The local peak for $\tau_2(c)$ for N$_2$O in Xe at $5.19$\,M is consistent with a critical concentration at 5.19\,M for pure SCF xenon which is, however, far below the experimental critical concentration of $8.45$\,M. It is also noted that the slope for $\tau_2(c)$ for N$_2$O in SF$_6$ is considerably steeper than for Xe as the solvent.
+Similarly, for N$_2$O in Xe the peak at $5.19$\,M is consistent with a lengthening of the $\tau_2$ timescale in this solution at the critical concentration for pure xenon which was obtained from the local solvent reorganization lifetimes $\tau_\rho$, see Figure S1.
+Thus, both solvents exhibit critical slowing (lengthening of $\tau_2$) at the critical concentration of the respective pure solvent.\\

+It is also noted that the slope for $\tau_2(c)$ for N$_2$O in SF$_6$ is considerably steeper than for Xe as the solvent.
 This is most likely also due to the increased solvent-solute interaction strength between N$_2$O and SF$_6$ compared with Xe.
 The results for $\tau_2$ indicate that interesting dynamical effects, such as critical slowing, can be expected to develop around the critical point of the solvent.
 It is worthwhile to note that at the critical concentration $c({\rm Xe}) = 5.19$\,M for the transition to a SCF the spectroscopy of the asymmetric stretch changes from P-/R-branches to Q-branch-like (Figure \ref{fig:2}) and the decay time $\tau_2$ from the FFCF of the asymmetric stretch (see Figure \ref{fig:4}B) features a pronounced maximum.
 The fact that for xenon the critical density from the simulations is underestimated (5.19 M vs. 8.45 M from experiments) but the concentration-dependence of the spectroscopy agrees with experiment suggests that orientational relaxation and inhomogeneous effects play the dominant role for the density dependence of the dipole correlation function.\\